 U.S. Counter-Insurgent Combat Operations.
-The Administration position is that continued combat operations against the insurgency are required.
-About 127,000 U.S. troops are in Iraq (down from 160,000 there during the December election period and down from 2005 baseline levels of 138,000), with about another 50,000 troops in Kuwait and the Persian Gulf region supporting OIF.
-The prospects for force reductions are discussed in the section on options below.
+The Administration position is that continued combat operations against the insurgency - and increasingly against the sectarian militias - are required.
+About 138,000 U.S. troops are in Iraq (down from 160,000 there during the December election period and consistent with 2005 baseline troop levels), with about another 50,000 troops in Kuwait and the Persian Gulf region supporting OIF.
 U.S. military headquarters in Baghdad (Combined Joint Task Force-7, CJTF-7) is now a multi-national headquarters "Multinational Force-Iraq, MNF-I," headed by four-star U.S. Gen. George Casey.
 Lt.
 Gen. Peter Chiarelli is operational commander of U.S. forces as head of the "Multinational Corps-Iraq."

-43 Krepinevich, Andrew.
+40 Krepinevich, Andrew.
 "How to Win in Iraq," Foreign Affairs, Sept./Oct.
 2005.

-A major focus of U.S. counter-insurgent combat remains Anbar Province, which includes the cities of Fallujah and Ramadi, the latter of which is the most restive of all Iraqi cities.
-An additional 1,500 U.S. troops were sent to Ramadi in May 2006 to combat U.S./Iraqi apparent loss of control there, and they began surrounding some neighborhoods to pressure insurgents in the city.
+A major focus of U.S. counter-insurgent combat remains Anbar Province, which includes the cities of Fallujah and Ramadi, the latter of which is the most restive of all Iraqi cities and which is assessed to have virtually no functioning governance.
+An additional 1,500 U.S. troops were sent to Ramadi in May 2006 to combat U.S./Iraqi apparent loss of control there, and they continue to surround some neighborhoods to pressure insurgents in the city.
 About 40,000 U.S. troops are in Anbar alone.
-Differing degrees of combat continue consistently in about two dozen other Sunni-inhabited towns, including Baqubah, Balad, Tikrit, Mosul, Samarra, Hit, Haditha, and Tal Affar, as well as several small towns south of Baghdad, such as Yusufiya.
+Differing degrees of combat continue consistently in about two dozen other Sunninhabited towns, including Baqubah, Balad, Tikrit, Mosul, Samarra, Hit, Haditha, and Tal Affar, as well as several small towns south of Baghdad, such as Yusufiya.
 In the run-up to the December 15 elections, U.S. (and Iraqi) forces conducted several major operations (for example Operations Matador, Dagger, Spear, Lightning, Sword, Hunter, Steel Curtain, and Ram) to clear contingents of foreign fighters and other insurgents from Sunni cities along the Euphrates River.
-A major focus was to combat foreign fighters that entered Iraq near the Iraq-Syria border towns of Qaim, Husaybah, and Ubaydi.

 Casualties.
-As of July 5, 2006, 2,534 U.S. forces and about 220 coalition partner soldiers have died in OIF, as well as over 125 U.S. civilians working on contract to U.S. institutions in Iraq.
-Of U.S. deaths, 2,380 have occurred since President Bush declared an end to "major combat operations" in Iraq on May 1, 2003, and about 1,990 of the U.S. deaths were by hostile action.
-On December 12, 2005, President Bush cited press accounts that about 30,000 Iraqi civilians have been killed to date.
-(For more information on Iraqi casualties, see CRS Report RS22441, Iraqi Civilian, Police, and Security Force Casualty Estimates, by Hannah Fischer.)
+As of August 30, 2006, 2,634 U.S. forces and about 240 coalition partner soldiers have died in OIF, as well as over 125 U.S. civilians working on contract to U.S. institutions in Iraq.
+Of U.S. deaths, 2,488 have occurred since President Bush declared an end to "major combat operations" in Iraq on May 1, 2003, and about 2,095 of the U.S. deaths were by hostile action.
+See CRS Report RS22441, Iraqi Civilian, Police, and Security Force Casualty Estimates, by Hannah Fischer.)

-Building Iraqi Security Forces (ISF)44
+Building Iraqi Security Forces (ISF)41

 A major pillar of U.S. policy is to equip and train Iraqi security forces (ISF) that could secure Iraq by themselves.
-President Bush stated in his June 28, 2005 speech, "Our strategy can be summed up this way: As the Iraqis stand up, we will stand down."
+President Bush stated in a June 28, 2005 speech, "Our strategy can be summed up this way: As the Iraqis stand up, we will stand down."
 The most recent DOD "Measuring Stability" report, released May 2006, generally reiterates U.S. official statements of progress in Iraq and contains details of efforts to improve the training and performance of the ISF.